-14. E. is a lesbian woman from Benin.
-She speaks French and lives in Chicago,

-Illinois.
-E. is currently in the US on an B1/B2 visitor visa..
-Her affirmative asylum application must be received by USCIS by October 6, 2023.
+15. E. is a lesbian woman from Benin.
+She speaks French and lives in Chicago, Illinois.
+USCIS must receive her affirmative asylum application by October 6, 2023.
 (23-0161849).

 E. was raped several times by men her father wanted her to marry, once resulting in a child (who lives with her family in Benin).
 E. was thrown out of her family's home because her father found out she was a lesbian.
 Her father also locked her in the home, beat her, and denied her food multiple times to "correct" her sexual orientation.
 She fears that if she has to return to Benin, she will be forced into marriage, beaten, raped, or killed by members of her community and that the police would not help because same-sex sex in Benin is illegal.
 USCIS must receive E.'s asylum application by October 6, 2023.